 Orthopedic device manufacturers should consider Voxel's pulsed electrochemical machining (PECM) technology--sometimes referred to as precision electrochemical machining--as its capabilities may alleviate some of these difficulties.
-In this article, we’ll review how PECM’s capabilities--such as high repeatability, superfinished surfacing and high level of precision--may help manufacturers enable new designs and cut processing times for a variety of implantable medical devices, particularly high-demand, high-stress devices in the spine, feet, and hips.
+In this article, we’ll review how PECM’s capabilities, such as high repeatability, superfinished surfacing and high level of precision may help manufacturers enable new designs and cut processing times for a variety of implantable medical devices, particularly high-demand, high-stress devices in the spine, feet, and hips.

 The aforementioned pressure on orthopedic device manufacturers generally is further exacerbated for spinal device manufacturers specifically by the well-documented general decrease in posture quality.
 This problem is especially acute for younger age demographics, leading experts to speculate these issues worsening over the coming decades, signaling higher demand for spinal implants in the near future.
 Let's review how PECM can manufacture devices related to the two primary types of spinal surgery:

 Compared to fusion, disc replacement surgery is considered the less invasive and traumatic option, as its purpose is to fully restore patient mobility.
 As such, manufacturers design artificial disks with the intent to replicate the range of motion of the specific disc they are replacing.